DylanAlloy/UnicornBreakfast/README.md

 # How

-  `sudo python main.py`

-Once the box is up and running and you're ssh'd into it, it's time to create your Caravel user and start it up.

-`sudo bash /caravel.sh`
-   - Keep these credentials in mind, you'll need them to log into Caravel.
+  `vagrant up` inside of the directory.

-At which point we can explore our Caravel interface at `localhost:1234` or `127.0.0.1:1234`
+It will take some time to install everything until it finishes; at which point we can explore our Caravel interface at `localhost:1234` or `127.0.0.1:1234`

 <center><img src="http://thisiswhereidostuff.com/caravel.gif" width="100%"></center>